Five squares in arithmetic progression over quadratic fields: Local solubility for the curve

 \begin{lem} Let $p$ be a prime dividing $D$, and $p>3$.
 Then $C_D(\bQ_p)\ne \emptyset$ if and only if $p\equiv 1 \pmodd{24}$. \end{lem} \begin{pf} We will show that a necessary and sufficient condition for $C_D(\bQ_p)\ne \emptyset$ is that $2$, $3$ and $-1$ are all squares in $\bF_p$.
 This happens exactly when $p\equiv 1 \pmodd{24}$.
 Note that this condition is sufficient since $[\sqrt{3}:\sqrt{2}:1: 0:\sqrt{-1}]$ belongs to $C_D$.

-Suppose that we have a solution $[x_0:x_1:x_2:x_3:x_4]$, with $x_i\in\bZ_p$, and such that not all of them are divisible by $p$.
-The first observation is that only one of the $x_i$ can be divisible by $p$; since if two of them, $x_i$ and $x_j$, are divisible by $p$, we can use the equations $F_{ijk}$ in order to show that $x_k$ is also divisible, for any $k$.
+Suppose that we have a point in $C_D(\bQ_p)$ given by a solution of the equations $F_{ijk}$ in projective coordinates $[x_0:x_1:x_2:x_3:x_4]$, with $x_i\in\bZ_p$, and such that not all of them are divisible by $p$.
+The first observation is that only one of the $x_i$ may be divisible by $p$; since if two of them, $x_i$ and $x_j$, are divisible by $p$, we can use the equations $F_{ijk}$ in order to show that $x_k$ is also divisible, for any $k$.

-Now, reducing $F_{123}$ modulo $p$, we get that $2$ must be a square modulo $p$.
-Reducing $F_{234}$ modulo $p$ we get that $-1$ must be a square modulo $p$.
-And finally, reducing $F_{034}=X_0^2-4DX_3^2+3X_4^2$ modulo $p$ we get that $3$ must be a square modulo $p$.
+Now, reducing $F_{123}$ modulo $p$, we obtain that $2$ must be a square modulo $p$.
+Reducing $F_{234}$ modulo $p$ we obtain that $-1$ must be a square modulo $p$.
+And finally, reducing $F_{034}=X_0^2-4DX_3^2+3X_4^2$ modulo $p$ we obtain that $3$ must be a square modulo $p$.
 So the conditions are necessary. \end{pf}